nucleargen/factorio_cross_mod/README.md

 ## Future plans:
 + Add settings for turn on/off updated graphics for other mods
-+ Include Big_Brother_Tweaked mod as part of these mod
-+ Update localizations
 + Moar customizable features
 + Maybe cross-integrate/localize other mods (possibly by community request)
 + RSO-like resource generator based on remote interfaces and per-surface settings, including AngelsInfiniteOres-like spawning (also fully customizable)